In tough times, Nobel prize to feel further pinches

 "It is not at all a crisis," Heikensten said.
 "But we felt that we should do something about it."

-The foundation has brought in outside advisers to help with investment decisions while looking to cut spending across the organisation.
+The foundation has brought in outside advisers to help with investment decisions while looking to cut spending across the organization.

 "It's a sort of restructuring process," Heikensten said.
 "It has gone reasonably well.
 We will need to push back a little bit more next year as well I think, but we have come some ways."